The Costs Of Buying a Massachusetts Home

 - Underwriting Fee – The lender will charge another fee for reviewing the total loan application for approval.
 Known as underwriting, this fee can cost as much as $795.
 This is another fee that is rolled into the total cost of obtaining a mortgage.

 - Mortgage Insurance – The commonly used term for mortgage insurance is PMI.
-While lenders usually prefer that you have 20% down on the home you buy before they will give you a loan, many buyers these days do not have the full 20%.
+While lenders usually prefer that you have 20% down on the home you buy before giving you a loan, many buyers these days do not have the full 20%.
 If this is your situation, you can often still get a loan – you will just need to purchase mortgage insurance to get the loan.
 Mortgage insurance is designed to protect lenders against you defaulting on the loan.
-Because you do not have the 20% you are considered a greater lending risk and the lender will want coverage through mortgage insurance.
-This type of insurance will be based on a number of factors, including the amount of your mortgage, your down payment, your credit score and loan terms.
+You are considered a greater lending risk because you do not have the 20%, and the lender will want coverage through mortgage insurance.
+This type of insurance will be based on several factors, including the amount of your mortgage, your down payment, your credit score, and loan terms.
 An average rate for mortgage insurance is around $50 per $100,000 of the loan.

 - Lot survey – One of the things that a lender will do as part of their obligations when a borrower gets a mortgage is to do a mortgage plot plan or lot survey.
-These are not as accurate as a tape survey and essentially just locate the house and any other structures within the lot lines of the property.
+These are not as accurate as a tape survey and essentially just locate the house and any other structures within the property’s lot lines.
 These surveys are done to make sure that the property conforms to local zoning laws.
-The cost of a survey will be a few hundred dollars and is yet another cost that will become part of the buyers financing costs.
+The cost of a survey will be a few hundred dollars and is yet another cost that will become part of the buyer’s financing costs.

 All of these fees are commonly what is referred to as closing costs!